Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 When to communicate

-Through all stages of the plan, from pre-rollout through the recap.
-Your communication plan for every phase should be established before you ever say a word to employees about what’s coming.
+Once there’s a clear understanding of the strategy, you’ll want to keep stakeholders involved through all stages of strategy execution, from pre-rollout to evaluation.
+Your communication plan for every phase should be established before telling employees what’s coming.

 How often to communicate

 Outcomes are evidence.
-Activities — those day-to-day tasks being executed by individuals in your organization — do matter; but they will never, on their own, indicate how close you are to meeting your goals.
+Daily activities and tasks do matter, but on their own, they won’t indicate how close you are to meeting your goals.

 An example of OKRs in action

-Let’s say the executive team’s strategy includes global expansion.
-They create a clear, actionable objective that will move their organization in that direction:
+Let’s say an executive team’s company strategy includes global expansion.
+They create a clear, actionable objective to move the organization in that direction:

-• Key result 1: Host X number of events with prospective customers by December 2023
+• Key result 1: Host 15 events with prospective customers by December 2024

-• Key result 2: Hire X number of employees to support operations by July 2023
+• Key result 2: Hire 50 employees to support operations by July 2024

-• Key result 3: Complete X number of transactions in our Australian branch by July 2023
+• Key result 3: Complete 950 transactions in our Australian branch by July 2024

-Things like the type of events, who will be on the guest list, what defines the best new employee, and how transactions will be processed are all things you'll figure out.
+Activities like choosing the type of events, creating the guest list, defining the best new employee, and establishing how transactions will be processed are all tasks you'll figure out.
 For now, what matters is that the ultimate end result (the objective) has been set, and the evidence of success (the key results) has been determined.

 “Good ideas with great execution are how you make magic.
 And that’s where OKRs come in… OKRs have helped lead us to 10x growth, many times over…They’ve kept me and the rest of the company on time and on track when it mattered the most.”